Powerful Data Analysis in Excel

 13 Frequency Distribution: Did you know that you can use pivot tables to easily create a frequency distribution in Excel?
 You can also use the Analysis Toolpak to create a histogram.

 14 Scatter Plot: Use a scatter plot (XY chart) to show scientific XY data.
-Scatter plots are often used to find out if there's a relationship between variable X and Y.
+Scatter plots are often used to find out if there's a relationship between variables X and Y.

 15 Anova: This example teaches you how to perform a single factor ANOVA (analysis of variance) in Excel.
 A single factor or one-way ANOVA is used to test the null hypothesis that the means of several populations are all equal.

-16 Compare Two Lists: This example describes how to compare two lists using conditional formatting.
+16 Compare Two Lists: This page describes how to compare two lists in Excel using conditional formatting and COUNTIF.

 17 Bar Chart: A bar chart is the horizontal version of a column chart.
 Use a bar chart if you have large text labels.